Contact Details: Nuisances

 How the Council investigates nuisance complaints:

-During office hours the Council’s Customer Service Centre (01923 776611) will take all the relevant details including advising that, where possible, efforts to resolve any problems between both parties should be tried first.
+Where possible, efforts to resolve any problems between both parties should be tried first.
 If such efforts have not been successful or if there is a valid reason why such an approach cannot be made to the other party a letter will be sent to the person causing the problem giving them the opportunity to resolve issues without formal intervention by the Council.
 Details of the complainant are not revealed in the letter.
 Diary sheets will be sent to the complainant so that all incidences can be logged detailing the effect they have on the complainant’s enjoyment of his/her property.
 Upon receipt of completed diary sheets the Council will review the evidence and decide on whether further action is required.

 Three Rivers House